L1 Visa Guide: Everything You Need to Know About the L1 Visa

 v.
 Immigration Benefits for Your Family

-- By getting approve for an L1 visa, your spouse and unmarried children under 21 years old are eligible to accompany you in the United States.
+By getting approved for an L1 visa, your spouse and unmarried children under 21 years old are eligible to accompany you in the United States.

 vi.
 L1 Visa is Eligible for Premium Processing

-- If you select premium processing, USCIS will issue a response to you L1 petition within 15 days.
+If you select premium processing, USCIS will issue a response to your L1 petition within 15 calendar days.

 vii.
 No Annual Limit to the Number of L1 Visas Issued

-- There is no annual limit to the number of L1 visas that can be issued.
+There is no limit on the number of L1 visas that can be issued.

 3. What are the L1 Visa Requirements?